deltamualpha/minikick/README.md

 `./minikick.rb` accepts *project*, *back*, *list*, and *backer* commands.
 Run without input to see each one's options.

+Written with Ruby 2.0.0; your mileage may vary with other versions.

 ### Other Thoughts ###

 An interesting project.
 I wanted to approach it with as little use of frameworks